mhenke/cfwheels-training/04-plugins.md

 ### Installing Sass and Compass

 First, you will need to grab and install Ruby.
 And under [Ruby on Windows](http://www.ruby-lang.org/en/downloads/) said our first option was using the [RubyInstaller](http://rubyinstaller.org/downloads/) so I went there and downloaded 'Ruby 1.8.7-p302' under RubyInstallers.
-After installing, open the Ruby command prompt under Start and then check to see if Ruby is there by this instruction: 'ruby —version`
+After installing, open the Ruby command prompt under Start and then check to see if Ruby is there by this instruction: 'ruby —version'

 Step 1 done.
-Now to install Compass.
-With the Command Prompt still open type: 'gem install compass`
+Now install Compass.
+With the Command Prompt still open type: 'gem install compass'

 These steps will only be done once on each system you want to use Compass and Sass.
 Also since Compass will generate our CSS, we don't need to install this on environments like Production.

 Now for the big finale:

-1) we will setup a configuration file
+1) We will setup a configuration file
-2) install Blueprint for a project, and
+2) Install Blueprint for a project, and
-3) start a watcher (this will automate the compiling of our css).
+3) Start a watcher (this will automate the compiling of our css).

 Here are the steps in detail: